 Digital transformation is a great example, and fascinating to watch.
 Those firms who have a clear understanding of the business benefit will be the winners.
 Meaningful change will occur through a current or future need, not a technology.
 Focus needs to be on the consumers and stakeholders, both internal and external.
 Many financial services firms have concentrated on external factors.
-It is my belief that internal cultural change is equally critical to future success.
+It is my belief that internal cultural change is equally critical to future success near me.

 The survey shows only 41% of respondents indicating that their firm had the leadership capabilities that it required, down from 51% in 2012.
 I see this a clear indicator that the mist is clearing and firms are starting the journey forward.
 Investment is needed on internal stakeholders.
 Leaders must aggressively bring real cultural evolution and actively promote change and integration capabilities.

 I believe that the firms that will thrive will be those that think and act differently.
 This includes changes to organisations – both resources and structures, and an open mind to the influencers and advisors that dominate the industry.
 New leaders and influencers need to be unearthed and the current establishment challenged.
 Firms that fail to address these culture challenges will struggle to keep pace.